ElPengu/EdwinsPortfolio/README.md

 NOTE: The project here is a work in progress that is being improved as you read this!
 The personal website project is stored in this directory.
 To activate it...
 1. Enter the directory
-2. Create a virtual environment with Python: "py -m venv FirstFullWebsiteEdwin"
+2. (Optionally) create a virtual environment with Python: "py -m venv FirstFullWebsiteEdwin"
 3. Activate the virtual environment: "FirstFullWebsiteEdwin\Scripts\activate.bat"
 4. Run the server locally: "python manage.py runserver #PORTNUMBER". #PORTNUMBER may be 8001, for example
 If you have any issues with step 4, it is probably due to import faults.
 In this case, you must import them.
 E.g., "py -m pip install Django".

+NOTE: These instructions work on Windows.
+Non-Windows users must use the analogous commands for their system

 To use the website, you have two options
 1. Use the already-made account